by Lawrence Wilson, MD

 The mineral zinc must be singled out as particularly important for protein synthesis.
 It is required for the enzyme RNA transferase, a key step in protein synthesis.
 However, in fact, many minerals and vitamins and other nutrients are required for this complex process of DNA synthesis.

-Once again, most people are deficient in zinc and man other nutrients, so their synthesis of protein is quite impaired.
+Once again, most people are deficient in zinc, selenium, chromium, bioavailable manganese and other nutrients, so their synthesis of protein is quite impaired.
 This slows all healing and all rebuilding of body tissue.

-We are often impressed how quickly and painlessly people with wounds or surgical scars that won’t heal complete their healing when they use a nutritional balancing program to improve their overall health.
-This has a lot to do with protein synthesis.
+Protein and wound healing.
+I am often amazed how quickly and easily people with wounds or surgical scars that won’t heal complete their healing when they follow a complete nutritional balancing program to improve their overall health.
+This has a lot to do with protein digestion and protein synthesis.
 Anyone with wounds, scars or other areas of the body that will not heal properly probably has problems with adequate protein synthesis.

 SPECIFIC PROTEIN CONSIDERATIONS

-Beef is less recommended.
-It is quite hybridized.
+Beef is okay if raised naturally, but less recommended simply because most of it is quite hybridized.
 This means it is not the same animal as it was 50 years ago.
-This is somewhat a problem with all our livestock, but beef most of all, and to the point that the animals are not as desirable for our nutrition.
+This is somewhat a problem with all our livestock, but beef most of all.
+Beef has become quite a bit more irritating to the body, as a result, and some people are quite sensitive or intolerant of it.
+This does not seem to occur with lamb or wild game, however.

 Pork, ham, bacon and all pig products should be totally avoided in any form, as they may contain trichina cysts and other parasites, even when supposedly properly cooked.

 Also avoid all processed meats, in general, as they contain many additives such as nitrites and nitrates that are quite toxic for some people.
-Some is okay if it is all natural, such as natural hot dogs, for example.
+A little should be okay if it is all natural, such as natural hot dogs, for example, although these are made from beef, which is not the best.

-Fresh meats are best, especially if freshly kllled.
+Fresh meats are best.
 Frozen chicken and turkey is okay.
 Canned meats are usually loaded with additives to preserve them.
 Dried “jerky” is not bad unless it is full of additives, as it usually is.
-Smoked meats and fish are not quite as healthful but may be eaten at times.
+Smoked meats and fish are not quite as healthful, but may be eaten at times.

 Eggs.
 The most maligned protein food is the egg.
 Eggs contain excellent quality protein as well as lecithin, vitamin A and many other nutrients.